NebulX404/Unix/readme.md

 ACKNOWLEDGEMENTS
 -==============-
-The author would like to thank the NebulX team: [names] for their helpful advices and their technical support.
+The author would like to thank the NebulX team:Ana, Alejandra, Coline, Ségolène for their helpful advices and their technical support.

 AUTHOR
 -====-